Page Banner

 Comprehensive Statewide Flood Vulnerability and Sea Level Rise Data Set

-This data set inventory will contain information pertaining to, but not limited to, critical and regionally significant assets (such as transportation, critical infrastructure and emergency facilities), topographical data (including digital elevation models and survey data), and flood scenario data (including data regarding precipitation, sea level rise, land use and groundwater elevation).
+This data set inventory contains information pertaining to, but not limited to, critical and regionally significant assets (such as transportation, critical infrastructure and emergency facilities), topographical data (including digital elevation models and survey data), and flood scenario data (including data regarding precipitation, sea level rise, land use and groundwater elevation).

 Comprehensive Statewide Flood Vulnerability and Sea Level Rise Assessment (Modeling and Predicting Vulnerable Areas)

-The statewide data set will be used in the development of a comprehensive statewide flood vulnerability and sea level rise assessment.
-This assessment will be developed in coordination with the Florida Flood Hub and Chief Science Officer; it will identify inland and coastal infrastructure, geographic areas, and communities in the state vulnerable to flooding and sea level rise and the associated risks.
+This assessment will be developed in coordination with the Florida Flood Hub for Applied Research and Innovation and DEP’s Chief Science Officer, Dr. Mark Rains; it will identify inland and coastal infrastructure, geographic areas, and communities in the state vulnerable to flooding and sea level rise and the associated risks.

 Last Modified: